 You have no items in your shopping cart.

-Lancôme Visionnaire [LR 2412 4%] Advanced Skin Corrector
+Lancôme Visionnaire [LR 2412 4%]' Advanced Skin Corrector Review

-“This is the future of beauty,” said Youcef Nabi, president of Lancôme International.
+“This is the future of beauty,” says Youcef Nabi, president of Lancôme International.
 Meanwhile, the product blurb gushes: “Much more than a wrinkle-corrector, Lancôme's first skincare capable of fundamentally recreating more beautiful skin.”